chrisWolter/yesfam-skitrip/docs/README.md

 ---
 home: true
 heroImage: '/images/logo.png'
-title: Welcome to the yesfam ski-trip!
+title: Welcome to the yesfam ski trip!
-tagline: Welcome to the yesfam ski-trip!
-On this page you can find the current status and all the information about the ski-trip.
+tagline: Welcome to the yesfam ski trip!
+On this page you can find the current status and all the information about the ski trip.
 The Signup for the trip will close on the 09th of Januray 2022!
 actionText: Signup Form →
 actionLink: https://forms.gle/wW3zqq3KjP1FDMuc6
 features: